Bantealem/Catalog-of-my-things/README.md

 # 📖 Catalog-of-my-things <a name="about-project"></a>

-In this project, we created a console app that helps in recording different types of things one owns: books, music albums, movies, and games.
+In this project, I have created a console app that helps in recording different types of things one owns: books, music albums, movies, and games.
 Everything was based on the UML class diagram given.
 The data was stored in JSON files but we also prepared a database with a table structure analogical to our program's class structure.

 ## 🛠 Built With <a name="built-with"></a>